The Latest: Sean 'Diddy' Combs gives a thumbs up to spectators at racketeering trial

 Combs, wearing a white sweater and with his formerly jet-black hair now almost completely gray, entered the courtroom shortly before 9 a.m., hugging lawyers and giving a thumbs up to supporters seated in wooden court benches behind him.
 Earlier in the morning, a line to get into the courthouse stretched all the way down the block.
 Combs’ mother and some of his children were escorted past the crowd and brought straight into the building.

 Combs has pleaded not guilty to charges including one count of racketeering conspiracy, two counts of sex trafficking by force, fraud or coercion, and two counts of transportation to engage in prostitution.
 Presiding is U.S. District Judge Arun Subramanian.
-Assistant U.S. Attorney Maurene Comey is the lead prosecutor.
+Assistant U.S. Attorney Maurene Comey is the lead prosecutor, and Assistant U.S. Attorney Emily Johnson is delivering the opening statement.
 New York lawyer Marc Agnifilo is leading the defense.

 The Latest: